Juan Manuel Maldonado

 Q: What's the secret to becoming a great developer?

 A: Create a project.
-When that's done, do another one.
-Repeat this process constantly until you're so good at this, people want to pay you to do this for a living and you do it for 40+ hours per week and you become even greater at it.
-Then, pass on this secret "work hard at something to become better at it" method to others.
+Don't jump straight to code; plan out what success looks like first before you write any code at all, test your work a lot, keep working at it until you're satisfied its done.
+When that's done, do another project.
+Repeat this process constantly until you're so good at what you're doing, people want to pay you to do this for a living and you do it for 40+ hours per week and you become even greater at it.
+Then, pass on this secret "work hard at something to become more skilled at it" method to others.

-I'm not a decision maker and I assure you, if we're shopping for technologies, we'll have heard of you and we'll call you. ;)
+A: I'd rather that you didn't do that.
+I'm not a decision maker and I assure you, if we're shopping for technologies, we'll have heard of your product and we'll call you. ;)

 Q: How do I audit one of your courses?